by Freddy Tran Nager, Founder of Atomic Tango + Self-Marketing Advocate; photo by Sereja Ris on Unsplash…

 5. Emphasize educational accomplishments, too.

-Incidentally, if you went to a little known college — and Americans don’t recognize most colleges that don’t have a major football team — describe it in flattering terms, such as “rated Top 10 for Dancing Bears.”
+Incidentally, if you went to a little known college — and Americans don’t recognize most colleges that don’t have a major football team — describe it in flattering terms, such as “rated Top 10 for Accounting and Dancing Bears.”
 As with corporations, brand equity rubs off.

 Now, if you’re a college grad, don’t list your high school unless you did something extraordinary there, like leading your football team to the Texas championship… and only if you’re applying for a job in Texas.